Aashritha27/mobileapp.course/docs/setting-up-your-development-environment.rst

 Intall Pycharm IDE
 ~~~~~~~~~~~~~~~~~~

 #.
 In your Ubuntu.
 Open Firefox.
-And download `PyCharm Commnity Edition for Linux <https://www.jetbrains.com/pycharm/download/#section=linux>`_
+And download `Pycharm Commnity Edition for Linux <https://www.jetbrains.com/pycharm/download/#section=linux>`_
 #.
 By default, it would be saved at ~/Downloads.
 #.
 Open terminal again.
 Type the following: